lwade/euca-wiki/Overlay-storage-3.1.md

 6.)
 SC does attach stuff (see below) and returns the connection information necessary for clients to attach

 For Filesystem-backed SC, this is essentially a No-Op.

-For SAN-backed SC, the SC issues the proper commands to the SAN to configure credentials and expose the proper LUN to the proper NC.

 7.)
 CLC gets response and sends request to Cluster Controller (CC) in proper zone/cluster/partition to do the attach of the volume to the instance.